zalyoung/gitlab-handbook/content/handbook/total-rewards/benefits/general-and-entity-benefits/global-upside-benefits-india.md

 #### Statutory Leave Entitlement

-**Maternity Leave:** Team members can take up to 26 weeks of Maternity Leave (for up to 2 occassions).
+**Maternity Leave:** Team members can take up to 26 weeks of Maternity Leave (for up to 2 occasions).

 **Paternity Leave:** There is no statutory entitlement for paternity leave, but team members are eligible for [GitLab's Parental Leave policy]({{< ref "general-and-entity-benefits#parental-leave" >}}).